 - Spirit Airlines

-When it comes to airline customer service, just figuring our how best to reach a real person can be a huge challenge.
-That’s why we’ve taken the time to contact airline customer service on various platforms to gauge their responsiveness.
+When it comes to airline customer service, just figuring out the best channel to use to get support can be a challenge.
+That’s why I’ve taken the time to list the ways to contact airline customer service on various platforms.
+I also looked at the recent social media posts for each airline to see how responsive they are to customers.

-Here are the numbers and links that will get you adequate customer service as fast as possible at the major airlines.
+Here are the numbers and links that will get you the help you need.

 Delta Air Lines